Junojames4/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 8.
-Save current state directory
+Task 10.
+No more javascript